UofT-DSI/applying_statistical_concepts/05_instructional_team/markdown_slides/1_statistical_learning.md

 - Choosing a model on the basis of flexibility will depend on the problem at hand.
     - **_If we are interested in inference, restrictive models are much more interpretable_** (i.e., the relationship between the predictors and the response is more clear)
     - **_If we are only interested in prediction accuracy, flexible models ♦️might♦️ perform better._**
-- Flexible models will not always provide better predictions since they are very prone to overfitting!
+- Flexible models will not always provide better predictions since they are prone to overfitting!

 ---
 # Applying Statistical Learning
 ## Supervised vs Unsupervised Learning

-- **Supervised learning** involves models for predicting a response based on predictor variables
+- **Supervised learning** involves models for predicting a response based on predictor variables.
-    - Examples: linear regression, boosting, support vector machines (SVM)
+   - An example of this is linear regression.
-- **Unsupervised learning** refers to models used to investigate features associated with observations.
+- **Unsupervised learning** refers to models used to investigate features associated with observations (not covered in this module).
-    - There is no response variable to predict.
-    - The goal is to understand the relationship between variables or observations.
+    - There is no response variable to predict, instead the goal is to understand the relationship between variables or observations.
-    - Example: clustering
-- **Semi-supervised learning** involves a set of observations, some of which have both predictor and response variables and some with only predictor variables.
-(Not covered in this module)
+    - An example of this is clustering.

 ---
 # Applying Statistical Learning